 Successful agents also recognize the value of free time and time spent with loved ones.
 However one defines quality time — date night with their significant other, attending kids’ sporting events, taking a long walk with the dog — it helps an agent stay grounded and connected.

 It’s also a good idea to top the day off with a good night’s sleep to prepare to get back up and do it again tomorrow!

 Though demanding, you may find insurance sales satisfying and rewarding.
-Learn more about a life insurance career with American Income Life or National Income Life.
+Learn more about a life insurance career with American Income Division or National Income Division.

 Internal company sources